jpravetz/epdoc-logger/README.md

 If a file or SOS logger is closed logging will revert to the previously specified logger.
 Thus if you specify an SOS logger and the SOS application is closed, logging will return back to the console.

+See the files in the examples folder for additional information.

 ## Setting the Logger Transport ##

 Transports are maintained in a stack.
 You push a transport using ```setLogger``` and pop a transport